MagedSaeed/farasapy/README.md

 # Disclaimer

->This is a Pyhton API wrapper for [farasa](http://qatsdemo.cloudapp.net/farasa/) [[http://qatsdemo.cloudapp.net/farasa/](http://qatsdemo.cloudapp.net/farasa/)] toolkit.
+>This is a Python API wrapper for [farasa](http://qatsdemo.cloudapp.net/farasa/) [[http://qatsdemo.cloudapp.net/farasa/](http://qatsdemo.cloudapp.net/farasa/)] toolkit.
 Although this work is licsenced under MIT, the original work(the toolkit) is __strictly premitted for research purposes only__.
 For any commercial uses, please contact the toolkit creators[http://qatsdemo.cloudapp.net/farasa/].

  # Introduction